On-Page SEO Essentials

 Core On-Page Concepts

-The idea of page rank is that all links pointing to a webpage are a vote and each vote tells the search engine where a page should be ranked.
-Much like a high school popularity contest.
-The more links (votes) the higher the ranking.
-The obvious issue here is people spamming links, so search companies introduced domain authority to combat this, making some sites' links more valuable than other sites to receive links from.
-The more authority the stronger the link.
+The idea of PageRank is every link pointing to your website is essentially a vote, and the more votes you have, the higher search engines rank you.
+Much like a popularity contest.
+Of course, it didn't take long for people to game the system by spamming links, so search engines got smarter.
+They introduced the concept of domain authority, meaning not all votes are created equal.
+A link from a well-established, trusted site carries far more weight than one from a low-quality site.
+The more authoritative and relevant, the stronger the link.
 All this to say, we need to make it clear to the search engine that our website is more popular than the competing site in our niche.

 High Quality Content Myth

 Contrary to what most SEO “professionals” and Google say, high quality content is not a ranking factor.
-SEO comes down to relevance and authority.
-Search companies don’t have enough resources to sift through piles of pages so they rely on key phrases and other people linking to that content.
+SEO boils down to relevance and authority.
+Search companies don’t have enough resources to sift through piles of pages so they rely on keywords and other websites linking to that content.
 A good example of this in action is Rhinoplasty Plano by Kyle Roof.
 The TLDR is he used lorem ipsum which is basically dummy text with his keywords.
 Ask yourself, is that high quality content?
 Hell no, meaning search algorithms are math based and not content based.
-If someone is selling their services on the basis of high-quality content, please run away.
+If someone is selling their SEO services on the basis of high-quality content, please run away.
 They will light your money on fire.
-Always test and verify results.

 Manual Content Penalties

-If the search engine companies human quality raters find you are violating their quality guidelines.
-They may issue a manual content penalty.
-This can be for a number of reasons such as keyword spamming, unnatural backlink profile, and etc. Once a penalty is put on your site you’ll stop ranking until they deem the issue to be “fixed”.
-Being in search engine “jail” it is very difficult to get out of.
+If the search engine companies' quality raters find that your website is violating their quality guidelines, they may issue a manual content penalty or even deindex your website.
+This can be for a number of reasons such as keyword spamming, unnatural backlink profile, and etc. Basically, black hat SEO.
+Once a penalty is put on your site you’ll stop ranking until they deem the issue to be “fixed”.
+Once you are in search engine “jail” it is very difficult to escape.

 Experience, Expertise, Authoritativeness, and Trustworthiness (EEAT)